Julia0027/DESYSummerProject2023/README.md

 Júlia Laguna- DESY Summer Internship project 2023:  <br>
 This project aims to accomplish two goals:
 - (Science verification) Study CTAO's expected performance at different construction stages.
-- (Monitoring layouts) Monitoring of different variable sources using sub-arrays.
+- (Monitoring layouts) Monitoring of different variable sources using sub-arrays. <br>
-It is organised in the four folders.
+It is organised in four folders.
 - The first folder, named IRFsobtainment,  contains the code to obtain the IRFs from the Monte Carlo Simulations results and a text file with the instructions on how to run it and what to change depending on the sub-array configurations for which we want to compare their performances.<br>
 - The second folder, called IRFsplots, contains the code to plot the IRFs and differential sensitivity (alongside the PPUT values obtaintion) comparison between the configurations for which we have obtained the IRFs using the contents IRFsobtainment.
 A text file is also provided with the instructions stating what to change for each case.
 - The third folder, named MLayouts, contains the code that takes the IRFs from different configurations and: